ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 # API and Implementation Requirements {#requirements}

 A goal of the Transport Services architecture is to redefine the interface between applications and transports in a way that allows the transport layer to evolve and improve without fundamentally changing the contract with the application.
 This requires a careful consideration of how to expose the capabilities of protocols.
-This architecture also ecompasses system policies that can influence and inform how transport protocols use a network path or interface.
+This architecture also ecompasses System Policies that can influence and inform how transport protocols use a network path or interface.

-There are several degrees in which a Transport Services system is intended to offer flexibility to an application: it can provide access to multiple sets of protocols and protocol features; it can use these protocols across multiple paths that could have different performance and functional characteristics; and it can communicate with different remote systems to optimize performance, robustness to failure, or some other metric.
-Beyond these, if the API for the system remains the same over time, new protocols and features can be added to the system's implementation without requiring changes in applications for adoption.
+There are several ways the Transport Services Architecture can offer flexibility to an application: it can provide access to multiple sets of protocols and protocol features; it can use these protocols across multiple paths that could have different performance and functional characteristics; and it can communicate with different remote endpoints to optimize performance, robustness to failure, or some other metric.
+Beyond these, if the API for the Transport Services Architecture remains the same over time, new protocols and features can be added to the transport system implementation without requiring changes in applications for adoption.
 Similarly, this can provide a common basis for utilizing information about a network path or interface, enabling evolution below the transport layer.

 The normative requirements described in this section allow Transport Services APIs and Implementations to provide this functionality without causing incompatibility or introducing security vulnerabilities.